ZakuroSoda/2022MYE-LSci-Notes/README.md

 Active Transport Example 2:

-Nutrients travel from the soil into the root (hair cells) through active transport.
+Nutrients travel from the soil into the root (hair cells) through active transport as there is a high concentration of cell sap (mineral salts and sugar) in the vacuole.
+This ensures a low water potential within cells to facilitate the intake of water by osmosis.
+However, it means that active transport must be used to take in nutrients.

 ---